bxdoan/bxdoan/README.md

 <div align="center">

-> It’s just pathetic to give up on something before you even give it a shot.
+> No matter how hard or impossible it is, never lose sight of your goal.

-> — Reiko Mikami —
+> — Monkey D Luffy —

 </div>